microsoft/WindowsAppSDK/specs/Deployment/MSIXPackages.md

 to allow the servicing event to occur and restarted upon its completion, with only a transient (and possibly unnoticed) interruption of service.

-Further, if/when the Main package is necessary, developers are encouraged to put as little as practical in the Main package and use the Framework package as much as possible.
+Further, if/when the Main package is necessary, Windows App SDK developers are encouraged to put as little as practical in the Main package and use the Framework package as much as possible.
 For example, if a StartupTask is needed you can declare the StartupTask in the Main package's `appxmanifest.xml` and provide an executable with a trivial 1% implementation e.g.